 But where I won’t go astray?
 Technique.
 Because while I may be committing a pasta sin with the addition of peas and veggies, I won’t stand for cream added – that’s just pasta heresy in my mind.
 I mean, ever since my trip to Rome last summer, I’ve been mastering this Carbonara technique so I could do it justice.
 What’s that?
-You say I’m the pot calling the kettle black?
+Do you say I’m the pot calling the kettle black?
 Well, I only said I wasn’t a heretic, nothing about hypocrisy.

 - Kosher salt and Freshly ground black pepper